MetazoaPhylogenomicsLab/MATEdb2/README.md

 - Extra refers to some additional information regarding the data origin or assembly.

-- BUSCO_Database refers to the BUSCO dataset that was used to estimate the genome completeness.

-- Trinity_C_plus_F, Trinity_C, Trinity_S, Trinity_D, Trinity_F and Trinity_M refer to the % of Complete plus Fragmented, Complete, Complete Single-copy, Complete Duplicated, Fragmented and Missing genes from the Trinity assembly.
+- BUSCO results are divided in two: for the results for the Trinity assemblies (for transcriptomes) and for the longest isoform (transcriptomes and genes).
+For each of them, C, S, D, F, and M refer to the Complete, Complete Single-copy, Complete Duplicated, Fragemented and Missing genes for the dataset, respectively.
+C+F is the % of Complete plus Fragmented.
+Busco_Database refers to the BUSCO dataset that was used to estimate the genome completeness, respectively.

-- Protein_Number refers to the final number of proteins after keeping only the longest isoform for each gene.
+- No. ISOFORMS refers to the number of transcripts or isoforms obtained after Trinity for transcriptomes.

-- C_plus_F, C, S, D, F and M refer to the % of Complete plus Fragmented, Complete, Complete Single-copy, Complete Duplicated, Fragmented and Missing genes after conserving only the longest isoform for each gene.
+- No. GENES is the final number of proteins after keeping only the longest isoform for each gene.

 - EggNOG-mapper refers to the number of proteins that have a functional annotation obtained with eggNOG-mapper.